-NOTICE OF 2013 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2014 ANNUAL MEETING OF SHAREHOLDERS

-The annual meeting of shareholders of Leggett & Platt, Incorporated (the "Company") will be held at the Company's Wright Conference Center, No. 1 Leggett Road, Carthage, Missouri 64836, on Thursday, May 9, 2013, at 10:00 a.m.
+The annual meeting of shareholders of Leggett & Platt, Incorporated (the "Company") will be held at the Company's Wright Conference Center, No. 1 Leggett Road, Carthage, Missouri 64836, on Wednesday, May 7, 2014, at 10:00 a.m.
 Central Time:

-- 1. To elect eleven directors; - 2.
-To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending December 31, 2013; - 3.
+- 1. To elect eleven directors: - 2.
+To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending December 31, 2014; - 3.
 To provide an advisory vote to approve named executive officer compensation; - 4.
-If properly presented at the meeting, to vote on a shareholder proposal requesting the addition of sexual orientation and gender identity to the Company's written non-discrimination policy; and - 5.
+To approve the 2014 Key Officers Incentive Plan; - 5.
+If properly presented at the meeting, to vote on a shareholder proposal requesting the addition of sexual orientation and gender identity to the Company's written non-discrimination policy; and - 6.
 To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.

-You are entitled to vote only if you were a Leggett & Platt shareholder at the close of business on March 7, 2013.
+You are entitled to vote only if you were a Leggett & Platt shareholder at the close of business on March 5, 2014.

-An Annual Report to Shareholders outlining the Company's operations during 2012 accompanies this Notice of Annual Meeting and Proxy Statement.
+An Annual Report to Shareholders outlining the Company's operations during 2013 accompanies this Notice of Annual Meeting and Proxy Statement.